A cold compost heap can take months or even years to reach perfection.

 You can also turn your compost to introduce more oxygen into the mix.

-Learn more: How often should you turn your compost?
+Learn more: How often should you turn your compost? | 11 Ways to Aerate Your Compost

 6. Create Free Air Space in your compost

-Older composting guides rarely mention Free Air Space (FAS) in composting.
-But FAS gets plenty of attention in professional guides and by compost researchers.
-While it may not be well known, composting systems which utilise FAS are very effective.
+While it may not be well known, composting systems which utilize FAS are very effective.

-All you need to do is introduce materials which create air pockets in the compost.
 The highly effective Hot Bin compost bin uses semi-decomposed wood chips to generate FAS which enables air to flow through your compost.

-7. Adding nitrogen rich materials
+7. Adding nitrogen-rich materials

-If your pile is slow, the carbon:nitrogen ratio might be out.
 The microorganisms in compost need both nitrogen and carbon to work.
 If there is too much carbon, the process will slow down.

 8. Getting the moisture ratio right

-Research by Tiqua et al show that when moisture levels are too high, the heat of the compost heap drops and slowed down the composting process.
 Indeed, another study found that lowering moisture content from 66% to 61% increased the temperature of a compost pile from 55℃ to over 75℃.

-One reason for this is that if your compost is too wet, water can fill up the free air spaces.
+One reason for this is that if your compost is too wet, water can fill up the free-air spaces.
 This reduces the oxygen available to microorganisms and slows down the composting process.

 If you don’t have the tools to measure moisture levels, simply take a handful of compost and squeeze it.
-It should have roughly the consistency of a squeezed out sponge.
+It should have roughly the consistency of a squeezed-out sponge.

-Compost can get too dry too.
 When I turned my large compost heap last summer, the centre was dry despite recent downpours.
 As I turned it, I sprayed each new layer with water to increase the moisture level.

 Do be careful if your compost heap is dry and musty.
 Musty compost heaps can release harmful bacteria when turned – another reason for ensuring the moisture content in your heap is correct!